-In such a case there is a chance of website crash if you go with traditional hosting services since it cant scale out based on the increase in requests..
+In such a case there is a chance of a website crash if you go with traditional hosting services since it can’t scale out based on the increase in requests…

 Cloud servers can scale out according to your needs.
 You have to pay for the resources you use.
 You can stop and start the services wherever needed.

 The approach of cloud computing helps us in order to attain such service over the internet.
-There are many services provides by public cloud providers over the internet.
-Few are shown below
+There are many services provided by public cloud providers over the internet.
+A few are shown below

 - Database as a service